dat18v2/20_Input_og_loops/README.md

     * * *

 `````
 5 .
-Do the same as exercise 5, but now the method should print the same as in exercise 2.
+Do the same as exercise 5, but now only as many lines as there's stars in each line.

 `````
     // Example